xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

    AlignTo $buffer 0 1

 Simply align the image in buffer A to reference buffer.
 This would make the target right on again with image shift.
 The very last argument ``1`` means no trimming to any of the source image and reference image.
-This is needed for UltraAu film grid which had vary "dark" region of the film.
+This is needed for UltrAuFoil® Holey Gold Films grid which have vary "dark" region of the film.

 .. thoughs: